 Yes, I received a Bachelor’s of Journalism from Columbia College.

 I was in marketing for a long time.
 My last corporate job was Vice President of Marketing for an international e-commerce company.
 I recently left my career to write a book about my experience in the Program and focus on my partner and I’s business, an online organic spice shop.

 What effect did “The Program” have on your faith?

-Made me realize organized religion is dangerous, and I see it as one of the great threats to this world.
+It made me realize that organized religion is dangerous.
+I see it as one of the great threats to this world.